smyers119/offline-pki/README.md

 - YubiKey 5.4.2 or more recent is needed (AES management key requires 5.4.2, ability to retrieve metadata requires 5.3.0, ECC-P384 algorithm requires 5.0.0)
-- not everything is configurable, notably the cryptography is hard-coded (NIST P-384 elliptic curve)
+- not everything is configurable, notably the cryptography is hard-coded (NIST P-384 elliptic curve, most commonly supported EC)
 - no CRL support (this is an offline PKI, while not impossible, this would be a pain)
 - random serial numbers (no state is kept, except the certificates on the YubiKeys)